Ovarian Cancer Clinical Trial

 Histologies to be considered include: rhabdomyosarcoma, liposarcoma, sarcoma (other), ovarian cancer, fallopian tube cancer, gastric cancer, colon cancer, rectal cancer, mesothelioma, and desmoplastic small-round-cell tumor

 Patients may be included in the study independent of the regimen of previous surgical, radiation, or chemotherapy treatments administered.
-Given the increased risk of entero-cutaneous fistulae observed in patients treated with HIPEC AFTER radiation therapy, patients may be excluded based on the assessment of risk by our radiation oncology team
+Given the increased risk of entero-cutaneous fistulae observed in patients treated with HIPEC AFTER radiation therapy, patients will be assessed for risk by radiation oncology

 Karnofsky / Lansky performance score of >= 40 or Eastern Cooperative Oncology Group (ECOG) performance score of 3 or less